 The Bible’s stance on nudity is vague and inconsistent, which is why you can find many naturist Christians in Europe and America.
 Pro-naturist passages in the Bible include the story of Adam and Eve, who only realize their nakedness after they sin, and who dress themselves out of shame.
 The prophet Isiah was commanded by God to preach naked for three years.
 John the Baptist lived naked in the woods, and Baptized his flock in the nude, including Jesus.
 There is also the story of Bathsheba, who was seen from his balcony by King David, bathing out in the open.
 The Biblical story does not condemn her nakedness, nor draw attention to the fact that she is visible from the outdoors.
 Instead, David is admonished for lusting after a married woman.
 Conversely, there is the story of Noah, who was found drunk and naked in his tent by his son, Ham.
 Ham told his two brothers about his father, and Noah cursed him, but whether Noah’s nakedness was considered sinful, or just shameful, the Bible does not make clear.

 Following the Renaissance Age, most Catholic cathedrals feature nudity, the most famous example of which is the Sistine Chapel.
 And, as Pope John Paul II declared, “The human body can remain nude and uncovered and preserve intact its splendor and its beauty … Nakedness as such is not to be equated with physical shamelessness … Immodesty is present only when nakedness plays a negative role with regard to the value of the person … The human body is not in itself shameful … Shamelessness (just like shame and modesty) is a function of the interior of a person.”
 Catholic attitudes toward nudity, more than in other Christian denominations, has had a noticeable affect on culture.
-In Catholic Brazil, the yearly carnival festival draws nearly 5 million attendees, and features nude or nearly nude performers.
+In Catholic Brazil, the carnival festival draws nearly 5 million attendees annually, and features nude or nearly nude performers.